KRDO-FM

 KRDO-FM (105.5 MHz) is a commercial radio station licensed to Security, Colorado and serving the Colorado Springs-Pueblo media market.
-It is owned and operated by the News-Press & Gazette Company of St. Joseph, Missouri, through its licensee Pikes Peak Television, Inc. KRDO-FM airs a News/Talk radio format.
-All programming is simulcast on KRDO (AM 1240), and both radio stations share news resources with co-owned KRDO-TV.
+It is owned and operated by the News-Press & Gazette Company of St. Joseph, Missouri, through its licensee Pikes Peak Television, Inc. KRDO-FM airs a news/talk radio format.
+All programming is simulcast on KRDO (1240 AM), and both radio stations share news resources with co-owned KRDO-TV.

 Studios and offices are on South 8th Street in Colorado Springs.
 The transmitter is off Transmitter Lane, also in Colorado Springs, amid antennas for several area FM and TV stations.

 Weekdays, after a morning news block, KRDO-AM-FM carries two talk shows, both of which are about family finances: Dave Ramsey, and Denver-based Tom Martino.
-KRDO-AM-FM also carries an hour of local news in the 12:00 p.m.
-Midday Noon hour, along with an afternoon news block from 4 p.m. until 7 p.m.
+KRDO-AM-FM also carries an hour of local news in the noon hour, along with an afternoon news block from 4 p.m. until 7 p.m.
 Also heard weekdays are Sean Hannity and Coast to Coast AM with George Noory.
 Weekends feature shows on money, health, home repair, guns, computers and travel.
 Syndicated weekend hosts include Kim Komando.
 Some weekend hours are paid brokered programming.
 Most hours begin with world and national news from ABC News Radio.

 105.5 history

-On April 8, 1973, the station signed on as KWYD-FM under the ownership of Edward J. Patrick.
-For the first few years, KWYD-FM broadcast a country music format before flipping to a Christian radio format in 1975, programming a combination of national and local brokered preaching and instructional shows, as well as inspirational music.
+On April 8, 1973, the station signed on as KWYD under the ownership of Edward J. Patrick.
+For the first few years, KWYD broadcast a country music format before flipping to a Christian radio format in 1975, programming a combination of national and local brokered preaching and instructional shows, as well as inspirational music.
 In 1989, Patrick sold KWYD-FM to Optima Communications which flipped the station to a new-age music/smooth jazz format as KBZE, using the on-air moniker The Breeze.
-(On October 31, 2008, the KWYD-FM call letters were picked up by a radio station in Boise, Idaho, which broadcasts a rhythmic contemporary format.)

 Two years later, the call letters and format were changed again.
-The station became a country outlet with the call sign KHII, using the on-air handle "K-High."
+The station became a country outlet with the call sign KHII, using the on-air handle "K-High".
 Optima Communications entered into a local marketing agreement (LMA) with Pikes Peak Broadcasting Company to operate the station in 1993.
 In the fall of 1996, Pikes Peak flipped the station back to a smooth jazz format.
 This time it was called Sax 105.5 and adopted the KSKX call letters.
-The station remained smooth jazz until News Press & Gazette (NPG) took over the management of the station and flipped the station to a News/Talk format as KRDO-FM in August 2006.
+The station remained smooth jazz until News-Press & Gazette Company (NPG) took over the management of the station and flipped the station to a news/talk format as KRDO-FM in August 2006.
 In 2015, Optima Communications sold KRDO-FM to NPG.